Showing posts with label Quran and Astronomy. Show all posts

 This verse of the Quran mentions that the Earth is shaped like an egg.
 Some people say that the Earth is round but in reality, it is not completely round.
 It is flat at the poles and bulging from the equator.
 If you compare the image of the Earth which we got from the pictures taken from the satellites with an egg.
 You will get to know that the shapes of the Earth and an egg are in quite resemblance to one another.

 All this is described in the Quran 1400 years ago which is clear proof that the Quran is the word of Allah.
-It has been sent to the Prophet Muhammad SAW for our guidance on our right path.
-While the Quran does have many scientific facts but this doesn't make the Quran a book of Science but it is the book of guidance so that we can succeed in this life and the life hereafter.
+It has been sent to the Prophet Muhammad SAW for our guidance.
+While the Quran does have many scientific facts but this doesn't make the Quran a book of Science but it is the book of guidance so that we can read it and act according to inorder to succeed in this life and the life hereafter.
 These scientific facts are mentioned in the Quran only so that the People can ponder upon the greatness of Allah Almighty.

 One thing to keep in mind is that there can be various others explanations of this verse and only Allah Almighty knows what is the correct explanation.